SHARE

 READ MORE: Paris 2024 Olympics: How can I get tickets?

-Despite this, organisers for the 2024 Paris Olympics hope to host several swimming events, including the triathlon and 10k swimming marathon, in the river’s waters.
+Despite this, organisers for the 2024 Paris Olympics and Paralympics hope to host several swimming events, including the triathlon and 10k swimming marathon, in the city-centre portion of the river.

 People have attempted to push for a Seine clean-up in the past – former French President Jacques Chirac said in 1990 that he hoped to clean up the water enough so that he would be able to swim in it within three years.